 The undisputed leader in supplying low power wireless mesh networks for demanding industrial process automation applications, Dust Networks customers also include Fortune 500 organizations that provide solutions for building automation, data center energy management, renewable energy, and much more.
 Thousands of Dust-enabled networks have been deployed around the globe, securely connecting a wide variety of smart devices to applications that are delivering on the promise of a smarter, greener, more efficient planet.

 Manage the data center environment and significantly reduce energy consumption by connecting sensors that not only monitor, but control temperature, pressure and humidity.
 Click here for case study.

 Lower systems and infrastructure costs, use energy and materials more efficiently, improve safety and guarantee regulatory compliance in factories, refineries, and plants.
-Click here for case study.
+Click here for a process monitoring case study, or click here for a semiconductor manufacturing case study.

 Optimize operational efficiencies and uptime of equipment in the production of electricity in solar farms, wind farms, and smart grid distribution infrastructure.

 Reduce installation and maintenance costs for lighting control and HVAC systems using wireless mesh for the underlying communications among sensors in commercial buildings.

 Enable large-scale environmental monitoring with field-tested products made for harsh weather, difficult RF environments, and long battery life designed to endure high-volume data transmissions.
 Click here for case study.

 Improve quality and quantity of data collection with intelligent infrastructure solutions that optimize the use of transportation assets such as city parking spaces, rail systems and logistics operations.
 Click here for the smart parking case study, or click here for an airport fueling case study.